paralax/ColossalOpera/intermediate/de_bruijn.md

 For those sequences of length, every bigram is represented in the result.

+De Bruijn sequences have various applications, including in PIN pad testing and rotor angle calculation.

 # Input Description

 You'll be given two inputs *k* and *n*, the first is an integer or a a string of unique characters, the second is the length of the subsequences to ensure are encoded.